amazonlinuxEstimated reading time: 7 minutes

 What is Amazon Linux?

 Amazon Linux is provided by Amazon Web Services (AWS).
 It is designed to provide a stable, secure, and high-performance execution environment for applications running on Amazon EC2.
-It also includes packages that enable easy integration with AWS, including launch configuration tools and many popular AWS libraries and tools.
+The full distribution includes packages that enable easy integration with AWS, including launch configuration tools and many popular AWS libraries and tools.
 AWS provides ongoing security and maintenance updates to all instances running Amazon Linux.

 Where can I run Amazon Linux container images?